Best home weather station: Which one should be your personal meteorologist?

 We've performed extensive evaluations on a number of home weather stations and picked our favorites.
 We'll also discuss the features you should look for when shopping for one of these systems.

-Updated August 14, 2018 to add our in-depth review of the Ambient Weather WS-2902 Osprey, which is our new top pick in this category.
+Updated October 24, 2018 to add our in-depth review of the AcuRite Atlas weather station, which comes very close to replacing the Ambient Weather WS-2902 Osprey as our top pick in this category.
+If AcuRite ups its smart home game, the Atlas could move up.

 Best home weather station platform